CleanAIR-Building/CleanAIRDevice/README.md

   "mqttPort": 1883,
   "mqttUser": "the user",
-  "mqttPassword": "the users password",
-  "mqttTopic": "the topic you want to connect to", "mqttClientName": "The client name",
+  "mqttPassword": "the users password", "mqttPublishTopic": "the topic you want to publish to", "mqttSubscribeTopic": "the topic you want to subscribe to", "mqttClientName": "The client name",
   "deviceType": "The device type"
 }